Proficiency testing is the establishment of the calibration or testing performance of a laboratory.

-On the other hand, accreditation bodies utilise this standard to gauge testing and calibration laboratories for accreditation.
+On the other hand, accreditation bodies utilize this standard to gauge testing and calibration laboratories for accreditation.

 How to Fulfill the Requirements?

-ISO 17025 organises proficiency testing programmes for both its accredited and applicant laboratories.
-The programmes are run through nodal laboratories identified by ISO 17025.
+ISO 17025 organizes proficiency testing programs for both its accredited and applicant laboratories.
+The programs are run through nodal laboratories identified by ISO 17025.

-For example, meeting the APLAC MR001 requirements means all accrediting bodies are required to embark on PT programmes for its accredited laboratories.
+For example, meeting the APLAC MR001 requirements means all accrediting bodies are required to embark on PT programs for its accredited laboratories.

 Meanwhile, all applicant laboratories must successfully join at least one Interlaboratory Proficiency Testing in line with ISO/IEC Guide-43 (I)- 1996.